Auto-Encoding Goodness of Fit: Experiments

 \section{Experiments}

-We evaluate generation and reconstruction performance, normality, and informativeness of GoFAE using several GoF statistics on the MNIST \citep{lecun1998}, CelebA \citep{liu2015} and CIFAR10 \citep{krizhevsky2009learning} datasets and compare to several other GAE models.
+We evaluate generation and reconstruction performance, normality, and informativeness of GoFAE\footnote{Code can be found at \url{https://github.com/aripalmer/GoFAE}.} using several GoF statistics on the MNIST \citep{lecun1998}, CelebA \citep{liu2015} and CIFAR10 \citep{krizhevsky2009learning} datasets and compare to several other GAE models.
 We emphasize that our goal is not to merely to produce competitive evaluation metrics, but to provide a principled way to balance the reconstruction versus prior matching trade-off.
 For MNIST and CelebA the architectures are based on \cite{tolstikhin2017}, while CIFAR10 is from \cite{lippe2022uvadlc}.
 The aim is to keep the architecture consistent across models with the exception of method specific components.
-See the appendix for complete architectures (\S C), training details (\S D), and additional results (\S E).
+See the appendix for complete architectures (\S~\ref{sec:supp-architecture}), training details (\S~\ref{sec:supp-training}), and additional results (\S~\ref{sec:supp-additional}).
 The following results are from experiments on CelebA.

-\textbf{Effect of $\bm{\lambda}$ and Mutual Information (MI).} We investigated the balance between generation and reconstruction in the GoFAE by considering mini-batch (local) GoF test p-value distributions, aggregated posterior (global) normality, and MI as a function of $\lambda$ (Fig.~\ref{fig:lambda-mi}).
-Global normality as assessed through the higher criticism (HC) principle for p-value uniformity denoted by $KS_{unif}$ and computed using Algorithm \ref{algo:HC}.
+\textbf{Effect of $\bm{\lambda}$ and Mutual Information (MI).} We investigated the balance between generation and reconstruction in the GoFAE by considering minibatch (local) GoF test p-value distributions, (global) normality, and MI as a function of $\lambda$ (Fig.~\ref{fig:lambda-mi}).
+Global normality as assessed through the higher criticism (HC) principle for p-value uniformity is computed using Algorithm \ref{algo:HC}.
 We trained GoFAE on CelebA using $T_{SW}$ as the test statistic for $\lambda=10$ (Fig.~\ref{fig:sw-example}, blue) and $\lambda=100,000$ (Fig.~\ref{fig:sw-example}, yellow).
 For small $\lambda$, the model emphasizes reconstruction and the p-value distribution will be skewed right since the penalty for deviating from normality is small (Fig.~\ref{fig:sw-example}, red dashed line).
 As $\lambda$ increases, more emphasis is placed on normality and, for some $\lambda$, p-values are expected to be uniformly distributed (Fig.~\ref{fig:sw-example}, black line).
 If $\lambda$ is too large, the p-value distribution will be left-skewed (Fig.~\ref{fig:sw-example}, red solid line), which corresponds to overfitting the prior.